 Behind The Brand: 3 Misconceptions of running a fashion label

-Every week the Co-Founders of PALAVER will share their story, vision and journey in a short journal.
+Every now and then the Co-Founders of PALAVER will share their story, vision and journey in a short journal.
 This week: 3 Misconceptions of running a fashion label.

 “You should do it alone” ❌